avarghesein/WhiteStat/README.md

              "LAN_ROUTERS_TO_SKIP": "Router MAC's in the LAN to skip while reporting usage.
 Auto populated" }

+ ###### NOTE: Once you update this configuration while Restart Whitestat Container to get it applied.

+     e.g. > docker container restart whitestatpi

  ## How to Build

  ### Auto Build & Deploy